MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/development-strategy-development-lifecycle.md

 - Use private repositories when building Azure Landing Zones

-- Use public repositories when sharing non-confidential information like automation examples, public documentation, and open-source collaboration material.
+- Use public repositories when sharing nonconfidential information like automation examples, public documentation, and open-source collaboration material.

-- Adopt an IaC approach for deploying, managing, governing and supporting cloud resources.
+- Adopt an IaC approach for deploying, managing, governing, and supporting cloud resources.

 ## Branch strategy